pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 ### 🔐 Secure your workflows 🔐
 - 🚫 Avoid risky events like `pull_request_target` and adopt release-based workflows.
 - ♻️ Don’t cache dependencies in your publish workflows to prevent tampering.
-- If you reference branches that others may use in a pull request, clean or sanitize branch names in your workflow.
+- If you reference branches in a pull request, clean or sanitize branch names in your workflow.

-### **Lock down GitHub repo access**
+### Lock down GitHub repo access
 - 🔒 Restrict repository access to essential maintainers only.
 - ✅ Add automated checks to ensure releases are authorized and secure.

-### **Strengthen PyPI security**
+### Strengthen PyPI security
 - 🔑 Set up Trusted Publisher for tokenless authentication with PyPI.
 - 📱 Enable 2FA for your PyPI account and store recovery codes securely.

-Taking these steps will significantly reduce risks to your packages, contributors, and the broader Python ecosystem.
+These steps will significantly reduce risks to your packages, contributors, and the broader Python ecosystem.
 Don’t wait—start securing your workflows today.

-### **What Happened in the Ultralytics Breach?**
+### What happened in the Ultralytics breach?

 The Ultralytics incident was a **supply chain attack**—a type of attack where sneaky coders compromise the tools or processes used to create or distribute software.
 In this case, the bad actors/hackers wanted to use the user's machines to mine Bitcoin.
 This was a hack with the goal of using other people's compute for illegal profit!